Enhanced Safety Measures Implemented as a Result of the Coronavirus

 We are diligently following guidelines from these agencies and have taken the following steps:

-- Customers and employees are required to wear face masks or coverings at all times.
+- Customers and employees are required to wear face masks or coverings except while seated and dining.

 - We have installed hand sanitation stations and social distancing markers throughout the center.

 - Healthy Shopper Guidelines are posted throughout the shopping center outlining safe practices including face mask/covering requirement, social distancing, hand washing, and requesting that customers stay home if ill.

 - Dedicated parking spaces are provided near shopping center entries for curbside pickup.